talicopanda/social-media-influence-analysis/README.md

    For example, if red is the topic of sports and blue is AI, our modifed k-means would not split the clusters into topics their major topics, but it would likely instead split the sports cluster into soccer, basketball and football.
 This inconsistency across topic sizes could add bias to the data.

-   We then discuss another approach that entails start from the [original k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) algorithm to identify high-level topics and then analyze each topic individually by performing the modifed k-means clustering of fixed radius individually for each topic to identify sub-topics.
+   We then discuss another approach that entails start from the [original k-means clustering](https://en.wikipedia.org/wiki/K-means_clustering) algorithm to identify high-level topics and then analyze each topic individually by performing the modifed k-means clustering of fixed radius recursively and individually for each topic to identify sub-topics.

 3. **Principal Component Analysis**